craftercms/docs/source/reference/modules/studio/configuration/index.rst

     ##             Forwarded Headers                ##
     ##################################################
     # Indicates if Forwarded or X-Forwarded headers should be used when resolving the client-originated protocol and
     # address.
-Enable when Studio is behind a reverse proxy or load balancer that sends these
+Enable when Studio is behind a reverse proxy or load balancer that sends these.
     studio.forwarded.headers.enabled: false

 |